Sabers squander late two-goal lead, fall to Lightning in overtime

 The Sabers had the momentum.
 They were only 5:41 away from a regulation win over a formidable opponent to start a four-game week.
 But some soft defending in front of Buffalo’s net led to Stamkos’ quick strike.

-With Owen Power in the penalty box for delay of game late in the third period, the Lightning tied the score on Nikita Kucherov’s shot deflecting off Hagel and in.
-The Sabers had their opportunities in overtime, none better than a Breakaway for Power, but they gave Stamkos too much time and space for the Captain to earn his fourth point of the game.
+With Jost in the penalty box late in the third period, the Lightning tied the score on Nikita Kucherov’s shot deflecting off Hagel and in.
+The Sabers had their opportunities in overtime, none better than a Breakaway for Owen Power, but they gave Stamkos too much time and space for the Captain to earn his fourth point of the game.

-“We’ve got to stay on them for 60 minutes,” said Dahlin.
+“We’ve got to stay on them for 60 minutes,” Dahlin said.
 “We’ve got to be on those top lines.
 We’ve got to make it hard on them for 60 minutes.
 We can’t take a shift off.
 Kucherov, obviously, did his thing and we should be a little bit harder on him, I think.”

 Here are other observations from the game: